endlessm/hack-web/docs/TOOLBOX.md

 ```
   useEffect(() => {
     const handleChange = () => {
-      updateApp('globalParameters', store.getState().game);
+      updateApp('globalParameters', store.getState().hackableApp);
     };
     return store.subscribe(handleChange);
   });
 ```

-With the previous code, we are listening to every change in the game reducer and we update the APP with that state.
+With the previous code, we are listening to every change in the hackableApp reducer and we update the APP with that state.

-All the toolbox widgets can listen to the "game" reducer and stay in sync with the real app.
+All the toolbox widgets can listen to the "hackableApp" reducer and stay in sync with the real app.

 ## How to create a toolbox

-A toolbox is a custom component that will render the "store.game" and provide a way to modify those values, so with the toolbox we can hack the app, modifying variables or methods defined there.
+A toolbox is a custom component that will render the "store.hackableApp" and provide a way to modify those values, so with the toolbox we can hack the app, modifying variables or methods defined there.